National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 After a week, they receive approval (see the collapsed callout below), tweak the manuscript, and submit it to a journal.

-Their research story has finished, but your is just beginning.
+Their research story has finished, but yours is just beginning.
 The chapters in this book provide details that are useful to N3C researchers.
 Please tell us if you have ideas how to improve the book for someone in your position.
 Enjoy!